-Dam - Any artificial barrier, together with its appurtenant works, constructed for the purpose of impounding or storing water or any other fluid or semifluid or any refuse bank, fill, or structure for highway, railroad or other purposes which does or may impound water or any other fluid or semifluid.
+DAM - Any artificial barrier, together with its appurtenant works, constructed for the purpose of impounding or storing water or any other fluid or semifluid or any refuse bank, fill or structure for highway, railroad or other purposes which does or may impound water or any other fluid or semifluid.

-Design Storm - The magnitude of precipitation from a storm event measured in probability of occurrence (e.g., 50-yr. storm) and duration (e.g. 24-hour), and used in computing storm water management control systems.
+DESIGN STORM - The magnitude of precipitation from a storm event measured in probability of occurrence (e.g., fiftyyear storm) and duration (e.g., twenty-four-hour) and used in computing stormwater management control systems.

-Detention Basin - A basin designed to retard storm water runoff by temporarily storing the runoff and releasing it at a predetermined rate.
+DETENTION BASIN - A basin designed to retard stormwater runoff by temporarily storing the runoff and releasing it at a predetermined rate.

-Developer - A person, partnership, association, corporation or other entity, or any responsible person therein or agent thereof, that undertakes any Regulated Activity of this Ordinance.
+DEVELOPER - A person, partnership, association, corporation or other entity or any responsible person therein or agent thereof that undertakes any regulated activity of this chapter.

-Development Site - The specific tract of land for which a Regulated Activity is proposed.
+DEVELOPMENT SITE - The specific tract of land for which a regulated activity is proposed.

-Drainage Easement - A right granted by a land owner to a grantee, allowing the use of private land for storm water management purposes.
+DRAINAGE EASEMENT - A right granted by a landowner to a grantee, allowing the use of private land for stormwater management purposes.

-Drainage Plan - The documentation of the proposed storm water management controls, if any, to be used for a given development site, the contents of which are established in Section 403.
+DRAINAGE PLAN - The documentation of the proposed stormwater management controls, if any, to be used for a given development site, the contents of which are established in § 107-13.

-Erosion - The removal of soil particles by the action of water, wind, ice, or other geological agents.
+EROSION - The removal of soil particles by the action of water, wind, ice or other geological agents.

-Groundwater Recharge - Replenishment of existing natural underground water supplies.
+GROUNDWATER RECHARGE - Replenishment of existing natural underground water supplies.

-Impervious Surface - A surface which prevents the percolation of water into the ground.
+IMPERVIOUS SURFACE - A surface which prevents the percolation of water into the ground.

-Infiltration Structures - A structure designed to direct runoff into the ground, e.g. french drains, seepage pits, seepage trench.
+INFILTRATION STRUCTURE - A structure designed to direct runoff into the ground, e.g., French drains, seepage pits, seepage trenches.